Header

 Nicole Joller

-transcriptomics, high dimensional flow cytometry, in vitro and in vivo immunological assays, animal models (infectious and autoimmune).
+To achieve this, we use a wide variety of techniques including transcriptomics, high-dimensional flow cytometry, in vitro and in vivo immunological assays, and animal models.

 Since 2022 Professor for Immunology, DQBM, UZH, Switzerland